VPN Review: Avira Phantom VPN

 Installation and Features

-Phantom offers applications for Windows, macOS, Android, and iOS.
+Phantom is available for Windows, macOS, Android, and iOS.
 All other operating systems and devices, like routers or streaming sticks, are not supported, since the software cannot be manually configured.
 A browser extension for Chrome also exists, which is automatically installed along with the desktop client.

-It is somewhat frustrating that Avira's hub always runs when Phantom is open, and that it is necessary to make changes to the latter through the former.
+It is somewhat frustrating that Avira's hub always runs when Phantom is open, and that you'll need to make changes to the latter through the former.
 For those who only use Phantom, the extra Avira hub icon in the taskbar is unnecessary.

 The Avira hub helps to keep track of all of your Avira software.

-With its narrow window and quick-connect functionality, there's no denying that the app draws a great deal of inspiration from successful VPN providers.
-Unfortunately, Phantom's client is slightly less elegant than those of NordVPN or ExpressVPN.
+With its slim interface and quick-connect functionality, there's no denying that the app draws a great deal of inspiration from successful VPN providers.
+Unfortunately, Phantom's client is less elegant than those of NordVPN or ExpressVPN.
 At first glance, everything you need appears to be available: With a click on the green button, you can connect to the best possible server, or, based on your settings, a specific country.

 You can alternate between light and dark mode in Phantom's desktop client.

 To view a complete list of server locations, click on "Nearest location."
-Owing to the somewhat limited number of servers, marking servers as favorites, or sorting them based on categories is not possible.
-As a trade-off, ping information on the expected performance of each server is provided.
+Owing to the somewhat limited number of servers, marking individual ones as favorites, or sorting them based on categories is not possible.
+As a trade-off, ping information showing the expected performance of each server is provided.

 On the list of server locations, you can view all available servers, as well as the (estimated) connection quality.

-Settings can be viewed by clicking on the gear symbol in the upper-right of the interface.
-These are limited to the ability to configure the quick-connect feature or set an automatic VPN connection for specific networks.
+You can adjust settings by clicking on the gear symbol in the upper right of the interface.
+It's only possible to configure quick-connect or specify an automatic VPN connection for certain networks.
 There's also a kill switch and an integrated malware blocker.
 Split tunneling is not supported, and users are tied to the protocols that come pre-installed with the software.

 When it comes to features, Phantom only provides the basics.